Ozzletroll/TAC-COM/README.md

 ### Exclusive Mode
 Allows TAC/COM to utilise the chosen input device in exclusive mode, preventing other applications from accessing it.
 This can help prevent third-party audio software from interfering with audio playback.

+### Enable Noise Suppression
+Enables the use of the RNNoise noise suppression algorithm.
+Removes background noise at the cost of overall audio fidelity.

 ### Buffer Size
 Sets TAC/COM's internal sample buffer size in milliseconds.
 Increase this if popping/crackling occurs.